 There were people who were going to come to a store to buy something that I wrote, which is not to say the book did well or was well written.
-In a fair assessment, this was a lesson in what “Not” to do and moreover; from a business perspective; I should have paid more attention to the details and the publication of this short story — but this is a story for another time.
+In a fair assessment, this was a lesson in what “Not” to do; moreover, from a business perspective, I should have paid more attention to the details and the publication of this short story — but this is a story for another time.

 I was waiting for the store’s manager to explain what I would need and where I would sit.
 The manager pointed out the author and explained the way signings worked.